rand-chain/dnsseeder/README.md

 # dnsseeder
-Go Language dns seeder for Networks that use Bitcoin technology such as the [Twister P2P network](http://twister.net.co/) and the Bitcoin networks.
+Go Language dns seeder for Networks that use RandChain technology such as the [Twister P2P network](http://twister.net.co/) and the RandChain networks.

-It is based on the original c++ seeders created for the Bitcoin network and copied to other similar networks.
+It is based on the original c++ seeders created for the RandChain network and copied to other similar networks.

 ## Features